mounabengacem/Flutter_OCR/README.md

-# Flutter Tesseract OCR package
+# Flutter OCR

-Flutter extract text from image using Tesseract OCR package
+Flutter extract text from image using Tesseract OCR  and image_cropper package